yuhangc9321/00-hello-world-lab/README.md

 1. Create a new Ruby file.
 2. Write syntactically valid code to produce "Hello World!"
 3. Run a Ruby file.
-4. Run the Learn gem.
+4. Install the `rspec` gem.
-5. Submit a Learn lab.
+5. Run `rspec`.

 ## Instructions

-Get started by clicking the Open button in Learn.
+Get started by forking and cloning this lab into `00-intro` (don't forget to `cd` into it!).

 ### Creating a File

 You will need to create a text file called `hello_world.rb` within the lab's directory.
 The `.rb` file extension is a common convention for specifying the language of the file - in this case, Ruby.
-To create this, in the Learn IDE's terminal type `touch hello_world.rb`.
+To create this, in the terminal type `touch hello_world.rb`.
 If that worked as expected, you should now see the file appear in the file browser.
-You can open this file by double clicking on it in the file browser or by typing `atom hello_world.rb`.
+You can open this file by double clicking on it in the file browser or by typing `c9 hello_world.rb`.
 You should now see an empty file open in your text editor, ready to be edited.

 ### Writing Code